NuevoFoundation/workshops/content/english/sql_workshop/activity6/_index.md

 ### Using the database called 'items' with the column labeled 'date_created', find out which artifact is the Legendary Totem of Fun: Confetti Cannon

 {{%notice tip%}}
+You can display the database using the command from activity 1.

 * Hint 1: The artifact is created on '1738-09-12' (Use single quotation marks around the date).
 * Hint 2: What comparator do you need to use to find an exact match?
 * Hint 3: The correct command follows closely to the example above.
 * Hint 4: You do not need single quotation marks around the column or database names in this command.
 * Hint 5: What symbol do you need at the end of a SQL command?

-* BONUS: Display all items created on and after '1738-09-12' as well
+* BONUS: Display all items created on and after '1738-09-12' as well!
 {{%/notice%}}

 <!-- SQL Type In Activity -->